Extract the Degradation Information in Squeezed States with Machine Learning

 Ideally, without any degradation, the squeezing and anti-squeezing levels should be the same, located along the Blue-dashed line in Fig. 1.
 However, the phase noise and loss mechanisms coupled from the environment and surrounding vacuum set the limit on the measured squeezing level.
 These selected data represent nearly ideal squeezing (marker $A$), high squeezing level but with low degradation (marker $B$) and with high degradation (marker $C$); along with the highest squeezing level achieved (marker $D$ with $9.38$ dB in squeezing level).
 Empirically, quantum radiation pressure noise (QRPN) is known as the most prominent in the observation from squeezing~\cite{QRPN-1, QRPN-2}.
 By taking the optical loss (denoted as $L$) and phase noise (denoted as $\theta$) into account, the measured squeezing $V^{sq}$ and anti-squeezing $V^{as}$ levels can be modeled as

 where $V^{sq}_{id}$ and $V^{as}_{id}$ are the squeezing and anti-squeezing levels in the ideal case.
-In Fig. 1, we also shown the optimal fitting curve obtained by the orthogonal distance regression in Green-color, with the corresponding standard deviation (one-sigma variance) shown by the shadowed region.
+In Fig. 1, we also show the optimal fitting curve obtained by the orthogonal distance regression in Green-color, with the corresponding standard deviation (one-sigma variance) shown by the shadowed region.

-Even though by fitting several measured squeezing and anti-squeezing data one can estimate the degradation in squeezing empirically, the full information about the density matrix and the purity of quantum states is still missing.
-To precisely and robust generate QST for continuous variables, keeping the fidelity high and avoiding non-physical states are the critical issues in training our neural network enhanced tomography scheme.
-As illustrated in Fig. 2, the noisy data of quadrature sequence obtained by quantum homodyne tomography are fed to a convolutional neural network (CNN), composited with $30$ convolutional layers in total.
+Even though by fitting several measured squeezing and anti-squeezing data one can estimate the degradation in squeezing empirically, the full information about the density matrix and the purity of quantum states needs to be reconstructed precisely and fast.
+To generate QST for continuous variables, keeping the fidelity high and avoiding non-physical states are the critical issues in training our neural network enhanced tomography scheme.
+As illustrated in Fig. 2, the noisy data of quadrature sequence obtained by quantum homodyne tomography are fed into a convolutional neural network (CNN), composited with $30$ convolutional layers in total.
 To extract the resulting density matrix from the time series data, i.e., the quadrature sequence, we take the advantage of good generalizability in applying CNN~\cite{generalizability}.
 There are four convolution blocks used in our deep CNN, each of which contains $1$ to $9$ convolution layers (filters) in different sizes.
 In order to tackle the gradient vanishing problem, which commonly happens in the deep CNN when the number of convolution layers increases~\cite{GV}, five shortcuts are also introduced among the convolution blocks.
 Instead of the max-pooling, the average pooling is applied to produce higher fidelity results, as all the tomography data should be equally weighted.
 Finally, after flattening two fully connected layers and normalization, the predicted matrices are inverted to reconstruct the density matrices in truncation.
+Here, the loss function we want to minimize is the mean squared error (MSE); while the optimizer used for training is Adam.
+We take the batch size as $32$ in the training process.
+By this setting, the network is trained with $70$ epochs to decrease the loss (MSE) up to $5\times 10^{-6}$.
+Practically, instead of an infinite sum on the photon number basis, we keep the sum in the probability up to $0.9999$ by truncating the photon number.
 Here, the resulting density matrix is represented in photon number basis, which is truncated to $35\times 35$ by considering the maximum anti-squeezing level up to $20$~dB.